Skip to main content

 Why These Defects Occur

-HVAC issues in new construction and remodels are usually caused by poor design or careless installation, such as:
+HVAC issues in new construction and remodels are usually caused by poor design or careless installation.
+Common problems include:

 • Improperly sized furnaces, air conditioners, or duct systems